Bachelor of Science in Nursing (B.S.N.) - RN Completion

-INFORMATION APPLICABLE TO RN to BSN COMPLETION PROGRAM (Online-Hybrid)
+INFORMATION APPLICABLE TO RN to BSN COMPLETION PROGRAM (Online)

-3. Submit a separate application for admission into a specific nursing program
+- Submit a separate application for admission into the RN to BSN Program.

-4. Provide proof of current, active, and unencumbered RN license in the State of residence.
+- Provide proof of a current, active, and unencumbered RN license in the State of residence.

-7. Provide evidence of current, active professional liability and malpractice insurance coverage throughout the program.
+- Provide evidence of current, active professional liability and malpractice insurance coverage for practicum courses.

 Additional Prerequisite Requirement

 Students should be proficient in operating a personal computer, including: